Tech Salaries in India 2026: Real Numbers by Role

 -

 Switch jobs every 2-3 years in the first decade of your career.
 Internal raises rarely match market adjustments.
 A 50-80% jump is common when switching from a service company to a product company, or from a mid-tier startup to a top-tier one.
+Loyalty tax is real.

 -

 Invest in DSA and system design preparation.
 FAANG interviews at the SDE-1 and SDE-2 level are heavily weighted toward data structures, algorithms, and system design.
 Three months of focused LeetCode preparation can lead to a 2-3x salary jump.
+Our DSA roadmap for placements walks through exactly how to structure that preparation.

 -

 Build T-shaped expertise.
 Broad knowledge across technologies plus deep expertise in one area (distributed systems, ML infrastructure, frontend performance) makes you significantly more valuable than a generalist at the senior level.
+System design is one of the highest-return areas to develop — our system design interview prep guide is a good starting point whether you're targeting FAANG or a top Indian startup.

 -